 - Check your assignment guidelines.
 If no formatting guidelines are stated, assume 12-point Times New Roman font, double spaced, with first-line indent and standard margins of 1" (2.54cm) on all sides. - List authors' last names followed by initials for first and middle names.
-Do not use periods, commas, or spaces between the initial and last name. - o In-text: (Mahoney and Rood 1998) - Reference List: Mahoney JM, Rood SB.
+Do not use periods, commas, or spaces between the initial and last name. - o In-text: (Mahoney and Rood 1998) - o Reference List: Mahoney JM, Rood SB.
 1998.
 Streamflow requirements for cottonwood seedling recruitment-an integrative model.
 Wetlands.
 18(4): 634-645. - For in-text citations: If the work has 3 or more authors, list the first author followed by "et al." In the reference list, all authors must be named. - o In text: (Steiner et al. 1992) - Reference List: Steiner U, Klein, J, Eiser E, Budkowski A, Fetters, LJ.
 1992.
 Complete wetting from polymer mixtures.
 Science.
-258: 1122-1129. - Multiple sources within the same citation should be separated by a semicolon - o E.g. (Mahoney and Rood 1998; Steiner et al. 1992) - Taxonomic names: Write the Latin names/scientific names of the organisms in italics. - Alces alces, Rangifer tarandus, etc. - Taxonomic grouping: When discussing the Family, Order, Class, etc., capitalize the first letter but do not italicize. - o E.g. Carnivor, Diptera, Nematoda, Excavata, Archaea, Bryophyta.
+258: 1122-1129. - Multiple sources within the same citation should be separated by a semicolon, and listed in chronological order from oldest to newest.
+(Citations with the same year should be alphabetical). - o E.g. (Steiner et al. 1992; Mahoney and Rood 1998) - Taxonomic names: Write the Latin names/scientific names of the organisms in italics. - Alces alces, Rangifer tarandus, etc. - Taxonomic grouping: When discussing the Family, Order, Class, etc., capitalize the first letter but do not italicize. - o E.g. Carnivor, Diptera, Nematoda, Excavata, Archaea, Bryophyta.